cburnha1/megr2157-portfolio/docs/index.md

 * **Why Default Failed:** The default unformatted body text created dense text blocks that reduced readability and slowed down systematic review.

 ### 3. Your Documentation Standard
-I commit to producing clear, reproducible documentation that presents complete mathematical models, explicit engineering assumptions, and objective justifications for every design decision.
+I commit to creating a clear and concise documentation that presents complete mathematical models, engineering assumptions, and justifications for every design decision.

 ---